EightyVice/RoOS/readme.md

 ## Development Environent
 I'm working on Windows, WSL and using NASM as assembler, QEMU for testing as a VM.
-A gcc cross-compiler will be used for developing the kernel. few utilities used like `dd` for building the floppy disk image.
+A i386 GCC cross-compiler is used for developing the kernel. few utilities used like `dd` for building the floppy disk image.
 **Install the following packages:**

 `sudo apt-get make gcc nasm qemu-system`